A giant loomed in the depths of night.

 “Excuse me, but we caught five and a half hai.
 It’s not much, but we did turn a profi–”

-“No, this isn’t about turning a profit.”
-The worker closed the VUI plate on his hand and scratched at his temple with a finger.
-“It’s fine that you’re in the black—no, that's not quite fine either, but this is going to turn into a reciprocity system violation.
+“No, this isn’t about the profit.”
+The worker closed the VUI plate on his hand and scratched his temple with a finger.
+“It’s fine you’re in the black—no, that's not quite fine either, but this is going to turn into a reciprocity system violation.
 You had to take lessons, weren't they in your curriculum?
 They're lessons for junior students.”

 “Umm, did I?
 Maybe I didn’t take them?”

-Terra was almost certain she had, but she got the feeling she spent the lesson drawing besshu species she was imagining instead, thinking it had nothing to do with her.
+Terra was almost certain she had, but she got the feeling she spent the lesson drawing imagined besshu species instead, thinking it had nothing to do with her.
 So, she pleaded ignorance.

-“You did take them, you just forgot, didn't you?
+“You did.
+You just forgot, didn't you?
 Alright, you’d better listen up.”

-The first directive was bloodline mixing, the so-called preservation of genetic diversity.
+The first directive was the preservation of genetic diversity, the so-called bloodline mixing.
 With the ships remaining separate for two years, the bloodlines would become inbred if a clan’s population of roughly 20,000 only married among themselves.
-As a result, the sixteen clans sought to bring in as much new blood as possible from the population of 300,000 whenever Bow Awows were held
+As a result, the sixteen clans sought to bring in as much new blood as possible from the population of 300,000 whenever a Bow Awow was held.

 The second directive was to guarantee societal stability.
 The so-called reciprocity system aimed to redistribute the clans’ earnings.
-After the 16 clans dispersed, their own profits would support them through the next two years of abundance or adversity.
-It was inevitable that catches would be unequal, but that could also lead to conflict.
-As a result, the Circs split their catch as much as possible.
-It was for this purpose that the men and women working with pillar boats each received half of the catch.
+Once the sixteen clans dispersed, their profits were what see them through the next two years of abundance or adversity.
+Catches were inevitably unequal, but that inequality could also spark conflict.
+As a result, the Circs shared their catch as much as possible.
+It was for that purpose that the men and women working the pillar boats each received half of the catch.

-Although the catch was divided, there wasn’t any way to send the husband or wife’s half of the catch to their distantly orbiting home clan.
+Although the catch was divided, there was no way to send the husband or wife’s half of the catch to their distantly orbiting home clan.
 Instead, what normally happened was that half of the pillar boat’s earnings were converted into the equivalent monetary value for accounting purposes.
-Then, during the Bow Awow year, a wide range of payments are settled by drawing from the accounts.
-That way, the sixteen clans all support one another, the payment structure preserving their stability.
+Then, during the Bow Awow year, the accounts were drawn from to settle a wide range of payments.
+The payment structure preserved stability, as that way, the sixteen clans all supported one another.

 “I already knew that’s how it works...”